The impact of the diagonals of polynomial forms on limit theorems with long memory: Introduction

-We show that in the case (\ref{eq:prod of chaos}), the limit in (\ref{eq:general limit}) is expressed as Wiener-It\^o integrals which can be obtained by using a rule similar to that used for computing the product of two Wiener-It\^o integrals.
-In fact, if the stationary sequences $Y'_1(n)$ and $Y'_2(n)$ have respectively memory parameters $H_1,H_2\in (1/2,1)$ with $H_1+H_2>3/2$, then the limit in (\ref{eq:general limit}) has Hurst index
+We show that in the case (\ref{eqprodofchaos}), the limit in (\ref {eqgenerallimit}) is expressed as Wiener--It\^o integrals which can be obtained by using a rule similar to that used for computing the product of two Wiener--It\^o integrals.
+In fact, if the stationary sequences $Y'_1(n)$ and $Y'_2(n)$ have, respectively, memory parameters $H_1,H_2\in(1/2,1)$ with $H_1+H_2>3/2$, then the limit in (\ref {eqgenerallimit}) has Hurst index

-In the case (\ref{eq:prod of volt}), in contrast, the limit stochastic integrals are typically due to a single factor $Y_1(n)$ or $Y_2(n)$, namely, the one with the strongest memory parameter.
+In the case (\ref{eqprodofvolt}), in contrast, the limit stochastic integrals are typically due to a single factor $Y_1(n)$ or $Y_2(n)$, namely, the one with the strongest memory parameter.
 The Hurst index of the limit is then

 which is always greater than $H_1+H_2-1$.
-In the case (\ref{eq:prod of mixed}), only the off-diagonal factor $Y_1'(n)$ contributes to the limit stochastic integral, irrespective of the strength of the memory.
+In the case (\ref{eqprodofmixed}), only the off-diagonal factor $Y_1'(n)$ contributes to the limit stochastic integral, irrespective of the strength of the memory.

 The paper is organized as follows.
-Section \ref{sec:background} contains some background.
-We state the main results in Section \ref{sec:state result}, namely, Theorem \ref{Thm:general prod chaos} for processes without diagonals, Theorem \ref{Thm:general prod volt} for processes with diagonals, and Theorem \ref{Thm:general prod mixed} for the mixed case.
-Section \ref{sec:prelim} provides some preliminary results used in the proofs.
-Section \ref{sec:proof} contains the proofs of the theorems.
+Section~\ref{secbackground} contains some background.
+We state the main results in Section~\ref{secstateresult}, namely, Theorem~\ref{Thmgeneralprodchaos} for processes without diagonals, Theorem~\ref{Thmgeneralprodvolt} for processes with diagonals and Theorem~\ref{Thmgeneralprodmixed} for the mixed case.
+Section~\ref{secprelim} provides some preliminary results used in the proofs.
+Section~\ref{secproof} contains the proofs of the theorems.